-AJ 280-Current Issues in the Administration of Justice (3)

-PreReq: AJ 101 and Eng 100
+AJ 280-Current Issues in the Administration of Justice (3) PreReq: AJ 101 and Eng 100

-Examination of recent textual materials, government reports, and problems within the criminal justice system.
+Examination of recent textual materials, government reports, and problems within the criminal justice system and how it affects change within American society and the world.
 Includes preparation of a formal research essay.
 (3 lec hrs.)